OBS Game Capture Black Screen: How to Fix

 - launch the game before selecting source

-It's also important to consider how exactly the game is launched.
-Some projects default to windowed mode, even if they visually look like fullscreen.
+It's also important to consider how exactly the game launches.
+Some projects use windowed mode by default, even if they visually look fullscreen.
 In such cases, capture may not show the image.
 Switching display directly in game settings often helps to capture without additional actions.

 Solution 2: Running OBS as Administrator

-Many modern games and anti-cheats block capture if OBS studio is not running with administrator rights.
+Many modern games and anti-cheats block capture if OBS Studio runs without administrator rights.
 As a result, OBS doesn't interact correctly with Game Capture.

-It's important that both OBS and the game are launched with the same access name.
+It's important that both OBS and the game run with the same access rights.
 Run OBS as administrator, then reopen the game and check the screen in preview.
-In many cases, this immediately helps fix the problem without additional settings.
+In many cases this immediately helps fix the problem without additional settings.

 This method is especially relevant for online games and projects with anti-cheats.
-If OBS and the game are running with different rights, the screen may not be recorded or remain black.
-After changing rights, be sure to completely restart OBS, otherwise the changes will not take effect.
+If OBS and the game run with different permissions, the screen may not record or remain black.
+After changing permissions, be sure to completely restart OBS, otherwise changes won't take effect.

-Solution 3: Choosing the Right Graphics Card for OBS
+Solution 3: Choosing the Right GPU for OBS

 On laptops with two GPUs, black screen in OBS occurs especially often.
-The reason is simple: the game is not compatible with the discrete graphics card, and OBS is with the integrated one.
-Because of this, it's impossible to capture the image.
+The reason is simple: the game isn't compatible with the discrete graphics card, and OBS uses the integrated one.
+Because of this, capturing the image is impossible.

-Even if the game was already correctly recorded before, updating drivers or Windows can change GPU priority.
-As a result, OBS starts using integrated graphics again and the screen turns black.
-Therefore, when the problem occurs again, it's worth checking the graphics settings again and making sure that OBS and the game use the same graphics processor.
+Even if the game was already recording correctly before, updating drivers or Windows can change GPU priority.
+As a result, OBS starts using integrated graphics again and the screen goes black.
+Therefore, when the problem reoccurs, you should check graphics settings again and make sure OBS and the game use the same graphics processor.

 Solution 4: OBS Compatibility Mode

-After Windows updates, capture may suddenly stop working.
+After Windows updates, capture can suddenly stop working.
 In such cases, compatibility mode helps.
 It allows OBS to interact correctly with the system.

-The function is enabled in the properties of OBS studio executable file.
-This is not the main method, but as a temporary fix it often helps restore normal screen without reinstallation.
+The function is enabled in OBS Studio executable file properties.
+This isn't the main method, but as a temporary fix it often helps return normal screen without reinstalling.

 It's recommended to use it primarily after major system updates.
-Sometimes Windows changes the way it works with graphics, which causes recording to stop displaying correctly.
+Sometimes Windows changes how it works with graphics, causing recording to stop displaying correctly.
 Enabling compatibility helps eliminate such conflicts without interfering with complex OBS parameters.

 Solution 5: Disabling Game Mode and Xbox Game Bar

 Windows Game Mode and Xbox Game Bar sometimes conflict with OBS and block image capture.
-For Twitch streaming, these functions are not mandatory, so they can be safely disabled.
+For Twitch streaming these features aren't mandatory, so they can be safely disabled.

-After disabling and restarting the system, capture starts showing correctly.
+After disabling and restarting the system, capture starts displaying correctly.
 This reduces load and eliminates system conflicts affecting display.

-Game Mode and Game Bar can intercept image capture, which causes OBS not to work and display empty or dark screen.
-Disabling these functions doesn't affect performance, but helps OBS studio correctly record and show what's happening without conflicts.
+Game Mode and Game Bar can intercept image capture, causing OBS to not work and output blank or dark screen.
+Disabling these features doesn't affect performance but helps OBS Studio correctly record and show what's happening without conflicts.

 Additional Checks and Quick Fixes

-If the main methods didn't help, use the checklist:
+If main methods didn't help, use this checklist:

 - change mode: windowed / borderless / fullscreen